 This award is valid for a period of one year only.
 We believe our current budget continues to conform to program requirements, and we are submitting it to GFOA to determine its eligibility for another award.

 Introduction

 Organization Chart 10

+Board of County Supervisors

-Transmittal Letter 11
+Transmittal Letter

-Budget Highlights 14
+Budget Highlights

-Budget Initiatives 18
+Budget Initiatives

 Budget Development Process